 lore, scarce resources, and skill and judgement, all of which make production

 hard to scale up production volumes because of the difficulty finding and

 designed for manufacturability at the research stage.
 It

 to preserve the "crown jewels" and essentially redesign everything

 around them for manufacturability for rapid deployment.
 Again, quoting the ASME journal article:

 will remain market leaders.”

-• concurrently engineer production equipment and tooling suitable for
+• Scalable products are built on concurrently engineer production equipment and tooling suitable for

 initial demand and easily scalable to the highest anticipated demand.